A Guide to Autumn Care for Small Animals

 Published date: 11 March 2024

-If taking an animal home from November onwards it is essential they are housed inside until April.
+If taking an animal home from November onwards it is essential they are housed inside, or in a covered sheltered area until April.
 This is because they will not have the right fur density to protect them properly from the chill.

 Once they are outdoors they can then stay outside all year round, as long as their house is in a sheltered place.
 If you bring a pet indoors (other than for short periods of exercise) they must stay indoors for the entire winter.